 Defining Speculation: A Simplified Explanation

 Nonetheless, true to its name, speculation is about positive assumptions about the future or exploiting probabilities.
-Although there is a fine line between gambling and investing, experienced speculators minimize such informed decisions based on historical data, current market trends, and relevant market outlooks.
+Although there is a fine line between gambling and investing, experienced speculators minimize risks through informed decisions based on historical data, current market trends, and relevant market outlooks.

 To explain further the meaning of speculation, note that a speculator would purchase an asset based on an assumption that its price would go up sometime in the future.
 Hence.
 Once the price of this asset goes up or if demand goes up resulting in price increase, he or she will resell this asset, thus earning a profit.
 Speculators are essentially forward thinkers and speculation is about betting on future prices.

 Assets that are commonly subjected under speculation include commodities such as oil and gas, and farm produces such as corn and wheat; raw materials such as steel and wood; real estate and currencies; as well as financial instruments such as stocks or securities and bonds.